Three men dead after shooting along road in Palm Springs

 "It's extremely dangerous, scary for the families that live here," Palm Springs spokesman Jake Ruiz said.
 "So it is very important that anybody who has any information to please share it with us so we can get to the bottom of this and anybody else who's involved.
 We can determine who that is and bring to justice."

-The area will be blocked off for several hours because it is a crime scene.
+The area was blocked off for several hours because there are two crime scenes.

 Scripps Only Content 2023